suryateja010/openshift-may-2024/Day1/README.md

 - is a Container Engine
 - follows client/server architecure
 - the server component runs as a background service
-- server component runs in root user context, hence all containers gain admin privilege
+- server component runs in root user context, hence all containers gains admin privilege
-- is developed in Go language by Docker In organization
+- is developed in Go language by Docker Inc organization
 - comes in 2 flavours
   1. Docker Community Edition called Docker CE
   2. Docker Enterprise Edition called Docker EE (requires license)